seohyeonlee2020/audio-converter/README.md

 Features

-Converts multiple audio files at once.
+Converts audio files from .m4a to .wav

-Supports a wide range of formats (e.g., .m4a, .mp3, .wav, .flac).

-Simple setup — just run the notebook and specify folders.